Fujifilm starts new late-phase trial of Avigan in Japan for COVID-19 patients

-TOKYO, April 21 (Reuters) - Fujifilm Holdings Corp 4901.T said on Wednesday it started a new phase III trial of its anti-influenza drug Avigan in Japan for COVID-19 patients.
+TOKYO, April 21 (Reuters) - Fujifilm Holdings Corp 4901.T said on Wednesday it started a new phase III trial in Japan of its Avigan drug for COVID-19, reviving hopes for a home-grown treatment for the virus.

-The new trial in Japan is targeting patients with early-onset of COVID-19 who have risk factors for progression to severe symptoms, Fujifilm said in a release.

-Domestic approval of the drug for COVID-19 was delayed after a health ministry panel said in December that trial data was inconclusive.
+Domestic approval for the antiviral drug to treat the coronavirus was dealt a setback in December after a health ministry panel said that trial data was inconclusive.

+Fujifilm has over the years pivoted from its traditional camera and office solutions businesses to health care. [nT9N2LY00R

+The new double-blind, placebo-controlled study is targeting patients aged 50 and older, as well as those at risk of developing serious conditions, Fujifilm said in a release.

 ((rocky.swift@thomsonreuters.com;))